 As the Ethereum foundation pointed out prior to the disclosure, they are a large open source project with the core team controlling no more than 1% of the total supply of tokens.

-They also pointed out that there are numerous other entities and actors who have more control over the price of the token than they do.
+They also stressed that there are numerous other entities and actors who have more control over the price of the token than they do.

 Similarly, there are many people who are arguing that Ripple cannot be classed as a security.
 For example, the XRP token does nothing more than facilitate interbank liquidity and is not tied to the performance of Ripple the company.